quarkiverse/quarkus-resteasy-problem/README.md

 Installed features: [cdi, resteasy, resteasy-jackson, <b><u>resteasy-problem</u></b>]
 </pre>

-Now you can throw JaxRS or custom exceptions (or ThrowableProblems from Zalando library) in your code:
+Now you can throw JaxRS or custom exceptions (or HttpProblems, or ThrowableProblems from Zalando library) in your code:

 ```java
 @Path("/country")